gamedev360/PicSorter/README.md

 **Design Considerations**<br/>
 I considered making the application object oriented, but the app being more of a one off bash style script (in python), the object oriented vs. simple functions seemed over kill.
 It could have gone either way.
 I chose simple functions.
 Consider it an early design choice.<br/><br/>
 Removal of punctuation is a tricky topic and I went back and forther on removing hyphens.
 I chose to not remove hyphens because the text files from Project Gutenberg seemed to not hyphenate words acroos lines, but there are some properly hyphenated words like Guteberg-tm isn't a proper word it seems clear tha the project would want the -tm included, although this brings up another case where the word should probably be "Project Gutenberg-tm" which could be a further enhancement to have some full names as singluar items instead of splitting them.
+In the Gettysburg address -- is used to denote a pause in the speach.
+This is one of the more common "words" and interesting in itself as a part of the speach.
+Another reason to ignore hyphens.<br/><br/>

 **Enhancements**<br/>